bhanurp/status-page/README.md

 ## Overview

-The `status-page` project provides an API for managing incidents on a status page.
-It includes functionality for creating, updating, and deleting incidents, as well as fetching unresolved incidents.
+The `status-page` provides an API for managing incidents on a status page.
+It includes functionality for
+  - creating incidents
+  - updating incidents
+  - deleting incidents
+  - fetching all incidents

 ## Setup

 ### Prerequisites

-- Go 1.16 or higher
+- Go 1.23 or higher
-- Git
 - Environment variables:
   - `STATUS_PAGE_BEARER_TOKEN`: Your API key for authentication
   - `STATUS_PAGE_ID`: The ID of your status page